PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Our Tour

-Horseback Riding at Hacienda Carabali
+Horseback Riding at Carabali Rainforest Park

 We had made reservations for the 12:30pm 2-hour tour.
 We arrived around 12:15pm, paid and signed the liability waiver.
 While we were waiting, 3 more people showed up for our tour — we were going to be a small group of 5 people … nice!
 They asked each of the people in our group how much experience we had — I guess to better match us up with horses.
 Then they started getting us each settled on our horses — adjusting the stirrups and showing us how to hold the reins.
 Once everyone was ready — off we went.